How Far Above A Wood Burning Stove Can I Install An Oak Beam?

 The manual will tell you how far away from the stove, the beam can be positioned but it will not tell you how far away from the flue it can be....

-As a general rule, combustible materials should be placed 3 times the diameter of the flue pipe away.
+As a general rule, combustible materials should be placed 3 times the diameter of the flue pipe away from the flue.
 For example: if your flue pipe is 5” in diameter, then the beam will need to be at least 15” away from the flue, and this is in any direction (upwards or diagonally).

 You can purchase Twin Wall Flue Pipes which are insulated to allow you to decrease the distance needed.
 Most twin wall flues have a distance to combustible rating of either 50mm, 60mm or 70mm, in comparison to a single wall flue that should be kept three times its diameter away from combustibles.